-From Don Det, I took a bus to Pakse, a small town with not too many things to do.
+From Don Det, I took a bus to Pakse, a small town with few things to do.
 But I made a stop here as I wanted to explore the Boliven Plateau.
-I booked a day trip for 150.000 KIP and in hindsight, I wish I had rented a motorbike for the day to drive around.
+I booked a day trip for 150.000 KIP, and in hindsight, I wish I had rented a motorbike for the day to drive around.
 We stopped at some waterfalls, some local villages and some “forced” handicraft markets.
 It was very touristy and the weird taste of tourism left a bad taste in my mouth.
-There was even time to attend a live cockfight… It didn’t sit well with me and I didn’t feel like we explored that much.
-So if you decide to visit the Boliven Plateau I’d recommend making your own plans.
-If I am going back to Laos I’d love to drive the Loop or visit Thakhek and drive the Loop there instead.
+There was even time to attend a live cockfight… It didn’t sit well with me, and I didn’t feel like we explored that much.
+So if you decide to visit the Boliven Plateau, I’d recommend making your own plans.
+When I’m going back to Laos, I’d love to drive the Loop or see Thakhek and drive the Loop there instead.

-I wasn’t well organised for Laos and I travelled to places that I found online on blogs and Instagram on the go.
+I wasn’t well organised for Laos, and I travelled to places that I found online on blogs and Instagram on the go.
 So from Pakse, I took a night bus all the way to Vang Vieng for 200.000 KIP.
 Another place people seem to love!
 And I don’t know what’s wrong with me… but I hated it!
-I only ended up staying here 1 night.
+I only ended up staying here one night.
 I think if you like parties, this is THE place to go.
 But as I’m not really into that kinda thing, I felt off.
-Most hostels were party places and most activities also had a party in mind.
-I rented a bike and explored the area however and boy is the nature beautiful here!
+Most hostels were party places, and most activities also had a party in mind.
+I rented a bike and explored the area, however, and boy is nature beautiful here!
 So I think for both party and nature lovers, Vang Vieng has a lot to offer.
-I would have preferred to stay on the calmer side of the river though.
+I would have preferred to stay on the calmer side of the river, though.
 If you can rent a scooter or motorbike, you’re in for a nature treat here!
-You can also visit the Bue Lagoons here, which are nice to visit but not as spectacular as other lagoons in Laos.
-I guess, Vang Vieng felt a bit like a tourist trap to me with tons of loud music.
+You can also visit the Bue Lagoons here, which are excellent to see but not as spectacular as other lagoons in Laos.
+I guess Vang Vieng felt a bit like a tourist trap to me with tons of loud music.
 I know… I’m old 😉

-For the nicest sunset I went to the stupa on Mount Phousi.
-I got there early but there were sooooo many people here and it got way too crowded!
+For the most beautiful sunset, I went to the stupa on Mount Phousi.
+I got there early, but there were sooooo many people here, and it got way too crowded!
 People even started cursing at each other to get the best spot and selfie sticks were in abundance!
-So I ventured to the river again and enjoyed a private sunset instead 😉 It is also worth getting up early to see the Alms Giving Ceremony at 5.30 am!
-Afterwards you can visit the food market.
-The night market is also a fun place to be and there are tons of nice restaurants here as well.
+So I ventured to the river again and enjoyed a private sunset instead.
+It is also worth getting up early to see the Alms Giving Ceremony at 5.30 am!
+Afterwards, you can visit the food market.
+The night market is also a fun place to be, and there are tons of excellent restaurants here.

 I’d love to go back

-Yes, I would absolutely love to go back.
-But this time I would skip some things and add more.
-I absolutely loved the very south and the north.
-Next time, I would love to visit Nong Khiaw and Luang Namtha as well but I didn’t have enough time when I was there.
-I scheduled 2 weeks for Laos and 4 weeks for Vietnam.
-If I could do the same trip again, I would stay 3-4 weeks in both countries!
+Yes, I would love to go back.
+But this time, I would skip some things and add more.
+I loved the very south and the north.
+Next time, I would love to visit Nong Khiaw and Luang Namtha, but I didn’t have enough time when I was there.
+I scheduled two weeks for Laos and four weeks for Vietnam.
+If I could make the same trip again, I would stay 3-4 weeks in both countries!
 But I had already booked a flight to Vietnam where new adventures were waiting for me!
-Of course, everyone is different but I like my travels pretty relaxed and quiet.
-For that reason, I found places like Vang Vieng not so interesting.
+Of course, everyone is different, but I like my travels pretty relaxed and quiet.
+For that reason, I found places like Vang Vieng not so attractive.
 I much prefer a local vibe and travel off the beaten track.
 So if I travel to Laos again, I’ll get myself a motorbike to travel around!